 The certificate is useful in two ways.
 Firstly, it allows you to understand exactly how well the property being sold uses energy.
 This will give you an indicator of the sort of costs you’ll likely experience on things like electricity and gas.

-The certificate also indicates what the rating might be if improvements such as draft excluders, double glazing and improved insulation were to be applied.
-This will give you an idea of what you may need to budget for if moving into a property that needs some improvement.
+The certificate also indicates what the rating might be if improvements like draft excluders, double glazing and improved insulation were to be applied.
+This will give you an idea of what you may need to budget for if moving into a property that needs improvement.

-These areas include an overall assessment of the condition of the home, with notes on areas such as the external and internal walls, the roof, and any kitchen fittings and plumbing.
-It will also include considerations on the value of the property which can help you secure a mortgage for the amount you desire to borrow.
-Finally, this will also include considerations for any required accessibility to the property given special circumstances.
+This includes an overall assessment of the property’s condition with notes on areas such as the external and internal walls, the roof and any kitchen fittings and plumbing.
+It will also include an estimated value of the property which can help you secure a mortgage and decide if it’s a worthy investment.

 Finally, this section will also lay out any other costs that are associated with the property.
 For example, this will highlight whether there is any ground rent on leasehold properties or whether there are any charges for upkeep on communal areas.

 Getting quotes on how much the major issues will take to remedy before putting your house on the market will allow you to price accordingly, letting those that make an offer know that they will be responsible for fixing them once they move.
 Alternatively, you may want to get the issues fixed before putting your house on the market.
 However, in this case you will gain an added expense of having your property resurveyed to prove the work has been done.
-You can find out more with our guide about dealing with the results of a bad survey.
+You can find out more with our guide on dealing with the results of a bad survey.